 - In March 2015, the ferry underwent a major drydock refit and refurbishment in Gdansk Poland.

-- The ship is powered by four Wartsila-Sulzer marine diesel engines (model NSD ZA V40S, combined output 46 MW) and three MAN diesel generators (model 8L28/32H, total power 5,54 MW).
+- The ship is powered by four SULZER marine diesel engines (model NSD 16ZAV40S, combined output 46 MW) and three MAN diesel generators (model 8L28/32H, total power 5,54 MW).
 The propulsion system consists of two controllable pitch propellers (KaMeWa-Rolls-Royce), three bow thrusters (KaMeWa, combined power 2,78 MW) and one stern thruster (KaMeWa, 1,35 MW).